 You and a friend are having a discussion about the way that young people tend to prefer text messages, email, and social media instead of direct conversations.
 You told your friend that you think face-to-face communication is best.
-Now you explain why:
+This is how you explain why.

 You're able to convey subtle nuances.

 To "be able to" do something means that you can do it.

 The word "convey" means to "carry".
 But it's usually used to talk about getting across messages, information, feelings, etc. between people: